 - This can frequently be due to shoe pressure.

 - A shoe causes a bunion to form and causes the 2nd toe to move upward.

 - The ligament that holds the 2nd toe down is called the plantar plate.

-- As time goes on this ligament can simply elongate ad rupture.
+- As time goes on, this ligament can elongate ad rupture.

 - The plantar plate is the ligament that does elongate and eventually rupture.

-- If the second toe capsule is performed, this can be known as a plantar plate care.
+- If the second toe capsule is performed, this can be known as plantar plate care.

 - Therefore grades to a plantar plate tear.
 A great one is a light partial tear, where is a grade 4 is a full tear with dislocation of the proximal phalanx from the head of the metatarsal.